-Whether you want to manage your time better at work or in your personal life this site can help you.
+Do you want to manage your time better at work or in your personal life?

-Most pages focus on developing personal skills to help you strike a better balance between work, rest and play; to do more of what matters (hence the slogan).
+This site will help you develop personal skills to help you strike a better balance between work, rest and play; to do more of what matters.

 Time is the most precious commodity we have.

-Time management is actually about managing and executing choices -- making decisions about what to do and then how to go about actually doing those things.
+Time management is about managing and executing choices - making decisions about what to do and then doing those things.

 We've all got the same amount of time.